 Smart meters and the wireless system

 Inside your home, smart meters use their own secure, wireless network using radio waves, just like mobile phones or TVs do.
-(It won’t use your wifi and you don’t need wifi in your home for it to work).
+Smart meters don't use the internet to send or receive data and you don't need an internet connection for it to work.

-There are strict new regulations and codes of practice to keep smart meter data private and secure.
+There are strict new regulations and codes of practice to keep smart meter data private, secure and safe.

-What data is taken and how is it used?
+What data is taken from a smart meter and how is it used?

-Smart meters store data about what energy you’ve used, but not personal data about you.
-Your energy use is displayed on a screen for you to see and with your permission is also shared with your energy supplier, who is sent meter readings.
+Smart meters safely store data about what energy you’ve used, but not personal data about you.
+Your energy use is displayed on an in-home display for you to see and with your permission is also shared with your energy supplier, who is sent only the meter readings.

 Energy network operators, can also see this data, but only anonymously.
 This is so they can get a better understanding of energy usage, deal with power outages more efficiently and plan better for Britain’s energy needs.

 You’re always protected and in control

 The data your smart meter captures about your energy usage is strongly protected by law.
 You have control over it, including the right to decide:

 - how often your smart meter sends data to your energy supplier (monthly is minimum, daily or half-hourly are optional)